MikeHopley/ftl-event-safety/index.md

 # FTL event safety guide

 FTL contains many events that can kill crew or damage hull.
-To reduce tedious wiki checks, here's a guide to remembering them.
+To reduce tedious wiki checks, here's a categorised guide.
+Some events appear in multiple categories.

 I've picked memorable phrases from each event.
 Sometimes the phrase is from your *choice* text, instead of the *intro* text.

 ## Simple crew death events

-The first group of events are simple binary choices.
+These are simple binary choices.
 Is it safe to board that space station or not?

-The general pattern is that "boarding" can be risky, but "examining" or "hailing them" is safe.
+"Boarding" can be risky, but "examining" or "hailing them" is safe.
 Whenever you *send your crew*, expect to lose them.
-In some cases a clone bay or upgraded medbay can save them.
 Clone bays cannot cure disease, and upgraded medbays only cure disease in one event.

 | Text cue | Crew death? | Medical counter | Aide memoire |
 |----------|:-----------:|:---------------:|--------------|